 Q: Is BASC represented on the Lead Ammunition Group (LAG)?

-A: Yes.
-The representative for the shooting organisations on the LAG is currently Sir Barney White Spunner, the Executive Chairman of the Countryside Alliance.
+A: No. The shooting organisations were formerly represented on the LAG by Sir Barney White Spunner, the Executive Chairman of the Countryside Alliance, who has now resigned.

 The independent Chairman of the LAG is John Swift.
 He is not employed by BASC and is no longer a member.
 He does not represent BASC.